DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 <img width="300" alt="Table view" src="/menu/table-view/attachments/table-view-main-designer-screenshot.png">

-## The old way

-Normally, you would do the following:

-1. Build the UI in Interface Builder
-2. Subclass your `UITableViewCell`
-3. Link UI elements to the `UITableViewCell`
-4. Create a `Conversation` model object with id, name, lastMessage, date, & imageUrl properties
-5. Create a network manager
-6. Build & send your `URLRequest` with URL & parameters
-7. Receive a response and check for any errors
-8. Parse the JSON response into models and check for parsing errors
-9. Bind the parsed array with all the UI elements
-10. Finally reload your `UITableView`!

 ## Abstract Layer way

-Just set your `URL` & `JSON keys` right inside Interface Builder, and Abstract Layer will take care of everything else!
+Just set your API information right inside Interface Builder, and Abstract Layer will populate the table view for you!

 Let's see how this is done!